Virupaksha Temple, Hampi: Temple structure

 At present, the main temple consists of a sanctum, three ante chambers, a pillared hall and an open pillared hall.
 It is decorated with delicately carved pillars.
 A pillared cloister, entrance gateways, courtyards, smaller shrines and other structures surround the temple.

 The nine-tiered eastern gateway, which is the largest at 50 meters, is well-proportioned and incorporates some earlier structures.
 It has a brick superstructure and a stone base.
 It gives access to the outer court containing many sub-shrines.

 The smaller eastern gateway leads to the inner court with its numerous smaller shrines.

-Another gopuram towards north known as the Kanakagiri gopura, leads to a small enclosure with subsidiary shrines and eventually to the river Tungabhadra.
+Another gopuram towards north, known as the Kanakagiri gopura, leads to a small enclosure with subsidiary shrines and eventually to the Tungabhadra River.

 A narrow channel of the Tungabhadra River flows along the temple's terrace and then descends to the temple-kitchen and out through the outer court.

 One of the most striking features of this temple is the usage of mathematical concepts to build and decorate it.
 The temple has repeated patterns that demonstrate the concept of Fractals.
 The main shape of the temple is triangular.
-As you look up the temple top, the patterns divide and repeat themselves, just like you would see in a snowflake or some other natural wonders.
+As you look up the temple top, the patterns divide and repeat themselves, just like in a snowflake.

-Krishnadevaraya, one of the famous kings of the Vijayanagara Empire was a major patron of this temple.
+Krishnadevaraya, one of the famous kings of the Vijayanagara Empire, was a major patron of this temple.
 The most ornate of all structures in the temple, the central pillared hall is believed to be his addition to this temple.
 So is the gateway tower giving access to the inner courtyard of the temple.
 Inscriptions on a stone plaque installed next to the pillared hall explain his contribution to the temple.
-It is recorded that Krishna Devaraya commissioned this hall in 1510 AD to mark his accession.
+It is recorded that Krishna Devaraya commissioned this hall in 1510 CE to mark his accession.
 He also built the eastern gopuram.
 These additions meant that the central shrine came to occupy a relatively small part of the complex.
 The halls in the temple were used for a variety of purposes.
-Some were spaces in which the images of gods were placed to witness special programmes of music, dance, drama, etc. Others were used to celebrate the marriages of deities.
+Some were spaces in which the images of gods were placed to witness special programmes of music, dance, and drama.
+Others were used for the wedding rituals of deities.

 Festivals

-The temple continues to prosper and attracts huge crowds for the betrothal and marriage festivities of Virupaksha and Pampa in December.
+The temple continues to prosper and attracts huge crowds for the betrothal and wedding festivities of Virupaksha and Pampa in December.

-In the month of February the annual chariot festival is celebrated here every year.
+In the month of February the annual chariot festival is celebrated here.